-Magnitude of Effect: From the majority of the length of the railings there would be no views to the proposed development site, screened by the trees around Home Farm or the village.
-However to the west end, opposite the cottages there would undoubtedly be intervisibility between the railings and park beyond and the proposed houses, infilling a field to the south-west.
+Magnitude of Effect: From the majority of the length of the railings there would be no views to the proposed development site, screened by the trees and buildings.
+However in place there would undoubtedly be intervisibility between the railings and park beyond and the proposed houses.
 There will be little direct impact on the asset as railings but the approach to the park from the west, in which they stand will change, although the character and nature of the setting will not alter, the houses merely extending the existing estate village.